vishesh-shrivastav/difference.plots/README.md

 # difference.plots
-R package to create difference plots like Mountain Plots.
+R package for plotting difference in measurements plots like Mountain plot, Bland Altman plot and others